 However, it falls on your shoulders to create those initial connections for students.
 In order for a student to even have the possibility to connect with others, you, as the teacher, are responsible for forming a relationship with another teacher of a classroom near or far.
 This is not an easy task – it is difficult to find a connection through internet chaos!
 However, with Kidblog being used in over 70 countries, a simple reach out via Twitter using #Kidblog, #comments4kids, or including your Kidblog class URL should help jumpstart that process.
 Often tweeting @KidblogDotOrg can help expand your request (Psst – We like to retweet).

-Once you have made an initial connection in Kidblog with another class, Kidblog’s Suggested Connections feature aids in expanding your students’ reach.
-Kidblog will suggest connections based on the classes you currently follow.
+Kidblog’s Suggested Connections feature aids in expanding your students’ reach.
+Kidblog will suggest connections based on your class content.
 A new connection can be made by the simple click of a button!
 You may also opt to write a short message to the teacher of the following class to tell him or her a little more about yourself, your students, and your goal in blogging.

 Whether you’re using blogging to virtually connect your physical classes or you want to go global by connecting classrooms internationally, we guarantee you will be impressed by the work your students put into their writing online.
 Students are motivated when they read thoughtful comments from readers asking them further questions on their topic, acknowledging a common passion, or simply thanking them for publishing the post.
 Students are no longer completing an assignment; they are becoming authors by publishing work to be consumed by others.